- Academic Standing Certification

 Privacy Waiver Form – Students are protected by the Family Educational Rights and Privacy Act, a federal law that limits the information about a student shared with parties (including family members and spouses) other than that student.
 To waive this right, the student should complete this form and submit it to the appropriate office within the School of Continuing Studies.

 Re-Enrollment Request Form & Essay (after prior attendance) - This form should only be completed by students who have withdrawn from their programs or who have been withdrawn for failure to register in a prior semester.
-Students are withdrawn for failure to register if they (a) do not register in a fall/spring semester without applying for an official Leave of Absence or (b) do not resume their studies immediately after a Leave of Absence (or do not extend their Leave of Absence).
+Students are withdrawn for failure to register if they (a) do not register in a fall/spring semester without applying for an official LOA (includes summer semester for EMPS students) or (b) do not resume their studies immediately after a LOA (or do not extend their LOA).
 All withdrawn students must request a re-enrollment evaluation.
 These requests will be evaluated on a first-come, first-serve and space-available basis.
 Due to limited seating availability, even students in good academic standing may not be permitted re-enrollment in their requested semester of return.
-Students should complete and submit the Re-Enrollment form & one page essay to the Office of Academic Affairs & Compliance at least four weeks prior to the first day of classes in the semester for which the student is requesting a return.
+Students should complete and submit the Re-Enrollment form & one page essay to the Office of Academic Affairs & Compliance at least two weeks prior to the first day of classes in the semester for which the student is requesting a return.